olcf/pkpass/README.md

 Export Passwords: Security Considerations
 ====================
+__Work In Progress__
-Pkpass supports automtic encryption of passwords while utilizing password export.
+Pkpass supports automatic encryption of passwords while utilizing password export.
 This is the recomended use of Pkpass.
 Ex:
   `./pkpass export ~/exportFile`

 You can then subsequntly import the cipher text using the import function: